-Every year we take in nearly 2,100 animals with over 80 percent of those being strays.
+Every year we take in over 2,900 animals with nearly 60 percent of those being strays.

 Harbor Humane Society is committed to transparency and accountability.
 Our latest Form 990, annual reports, and animal statistics are available to our donors and the general public.